 This conference will assess progress in the migration away from command and control regulation, and explore various ways to accelerate the decentralization and delegation of regulation.
 While it starts with the hypothesis that decentralization and delegation is desirable, this is an assumption whose validity and scope will be tested during the discussion.

 The powers that the FCC has delegated to operators in the new flexible exclusive licensing and unlicensed regimes are quite limited.
 For example, with a few exceptions parties cannot change the operating parameters of their services like maximum transmit power beyond the narrow confines of the rules, even if this would be mutually beneficial; and parties cannot take enforcement action against each other directly, but have to go through the severely resource-constrained FCC Enforcement Bureau.
 All federal radio operation is managed in a command-and-control manner: even though the NTIA effectively delegates many powers to allocate, assign and manage federal government spectrum to the Interdepartment Radio Advisory Committee (IRAC), departments and agencies don’t have the ability to negotiate deals with private parties.

 The conference will tackle two broad areas, each explored in a panel discussion, where decentralization and delegation may be useful:

 President and Chief Executive Officer, CTIA-The Wireless Association

 Panel One: Bottom-Up Coordination Strategies

-- Pierre de Vries — Moderator
+- JP de Vries — Moderator

 Director Emeritus and Distinguished Advisor, Silicon Flatirons